What is Hap Ki Do? - Traditional Values & Modern Concepts

 Jung Moo Hapkido skills are used for the improvement and protection of yourself or your loved ones.
 What separates Hapkido from other martial arts, is the fact that it has no sport component.
 In a self-defense situation on the street there are no judges, buzzers or whistles to stop the action.
 On the street there is no point system for kick or strike sparring.
 On the street there is no time out, or tap out for submissions.
 Hapkido is a Martial Art of combat.
 It is designed to stop an attacker quickly and efficiently.
 Even against multiple attackers if needed.
 For these reasons, there are no “forms” or pattern pre-sets in the Martial Art of Hapkido.
 While forms are excellent for building strength, coordination, concentration and fluidity in movement, the imprinting, “Neuroplasticity” that results is actually contrary to actual situations involving interpersonal violent aggression.

-Many of the techniques and psychological aspects of Hapkido are taught to Law Enforcement and Military Personnel worldwide.
-Hapkido has long been popular with various special operations military and police organizations throughout the world because it provides both lethal and non-lethal controlling techniques so that an individual can employ only the amount of force needed for the situation.
-In Korea, the Presidential bodyguards and the Seoul Police SWAT Teams all train in Hapkido.
-Hapkido emphasizes circular motion, breathing techniques and non-resisting movements to gain control of the opponent.
-Hapkido practitioners seek to use footwork and body positioning to employ leverage, avoiding the use of strength against strength.
+Many of the techniques and other aspects of the art, are taught to Law Enforcement and Military worldwide.
+This dynamic Martial Art has long been popular with various special operations military and police organizations throughout the world.
+It provides both lethal and non-lethal controlling techniques so that an individual can employ only the amount of force needed for the situation.
+It is a Martial Art that truly has something for all, regardless of age or ability.